neologd/mecab-ipadic-neologd/README.md

     $ git clone --depth 1 git@github.com:neologd/mecab-ipadic-neologd.git

-If you need all log of mecab-ipadic-neologd.git, you should clone the repository without '--depth 1'
+If you need all log of mecab-ipadic-neologd.git, you should clone the repository without `--depth 1`

 ### How to install/update mecab-ipadic-NEologd
 #### Step.1